-Lentils are very high in fibre: a ¾ cup has 12 grams of fibre, half a day's worth for women and one-third of a day's worth for men.
+Lentils are also an exceptional source of fibre: ¾ cup has 12 grams, half a day's worth for women and one-third of a day's worth for men.
 And they're a great source of soluble fibre, the type that lowers LDL (bad) blood cholesterol.
-Lentils also serve up plenty magnesium and potassium, two minerals needed for healthy blood pressure.
+They also serve up plenty magnesium and potassium, minerals needed for healthy blood pressure.

 But it's their folate content that makes lentils really shine: 3/4 cup provides more than half a day's worth of this B vitamin.
 Folate is critical for making DNA - the genetic material of your cells - and preventing harmful changes to DNA.
 Think of folate as the guardian of your genetic material; it maintains the health and stability of your DNA as you age.